Ego Narrative

 In the library

-We have, each of us, a life-story, an inner narrative – whose continuity, whose sense, is our lives.
-It might be said that each of us constructs and lives a 'narrative', and that this narrative is us, our identities.
+We have, each of us, a life-story, an inner narrative – whose continuity, whose sense, is our lives… each of us is a biography, a story.
+Each of us is a singular narrative, which is constructed, continually, unconsciously, by, through, and in us.

 Sacks, Oliver, The Man Who Mistook His Wife for a Hat, 1985thesis